Fang7w7/OS-Trouble-Shooting/README.md

-# OS-Trouble-Shooting
+# OS-Suite

-This repository is based on the errors i faced and how i resolved those issues , It's more like a personal note.
+This repository is based on the problems i faced and how i solved them.